-If a primary year’s child experiences difficulty with developing their social skills, controlling their feelings, forming friendships or has low self-esteem, they may have support within Bede Academy utilising the expertise from the ELSA (Emotional Literacy Support Assistant).
+If a primary year’s child experiences difficulty with developing their social skills, controlling their feelings, forming friendships or has low self-esteem, they may have support within Bede Academy utilising the expertise from the ELSA (Emotional Literacy Support Assistant) or the Emotional and Mental Wellbeing Support Worker.
 These sessions take place once per week for 20 minutes.
 The ELSA is also trained in strategies for dealing with bereavement and family break up.

 The Assistant Vice Principal SENDCO and Deputy SENDCO, works closely with the Pastoral Team.
 The Pastoral/Welfare Team has a number of teachers with a variety of specialisms, who all work very closely together to meet the needs of the students.

 Teaching and support staff have attended a range of courses and training opportunities over the course of the year.
 Within Bede Academy, staff regularly receive training in order to further develop their knowledge and understanding of a range of needs.
 Recent training has included the following: Attachment, Behavioural Needs strategies; Autism; ADHD; Makaton; Hearing impairment, the use of the Learning Support Assistant in class; Modification of worksheets and examination papers for those who are visually impaired; Speech Language and Communication Needs; Tailoring the Learning; the development of practice in line with the new requirements from the local authority.